jeffcubed/api-docs/models/Bot.md

   help_command: STRING,
   library: STRING | null,
   spotlight: BOOLEAN, // Wether this bot is advertised/pinned
-  active: BOOLEAN, // Wether this bot has been checked by admins
+  active: BOOLEAN, // Wether this bot has been approved by modearators
   created_at: STRING,
   updated_at: STRING
 }